DCeased: DCeased

-While fighting the Justice League, Darkseid kidnaps Cyborg and attempts to extract half of the Anti-Life Equation from his body.
-In the process, the Equation is corrupted and becomes a techno-organic virus that transforms those infected by it into zombie-like monsters known as the Anti-Living.
-The virus infects Darkseid, causing him to destroy Apokolips.
-DeSaad returns Cyborg to Earth, where the virus spreads to the internet, infecting hundreds of millions of people instantly.
+In the aftermath of a battle with the forces of Apokolips, Batman discovers that Cyborg has been kidnapped.
+On Apokolips, Cyborg is being tortured by DeSaad, who reveals that one-half of the Anti-Life Equation exists within his body and that Darkseid intends to merge it with the half in his possession.
+Darkseid summons the Black Racer, who is restrained and has his essence extracted to keep Cyborg alive during the procedure.
+During the process, the Equation is corrupted and becomes a techno-organic virus that transforms those infected by it into zombie-like monsters known as the Anti-Living.
+The virus infects Darkseid, who kills the Black Racer and obliterates Apokolips.

+When Cyborg returns to Earth, the virus spreads to Earth, infecting hundreds of millions of people instantly.
 Superman flies to his apartment and rescues his wife Lois Lane, his son Jon Kent, and Damian Wayne from being infected.
-In his Batcave, Batman is observing the chaos consuming Gotham through backup analog systems.
-The Batcomputer informs him that 600 million people have been infected, and that it would only take the virus a few days to corrupt every device connected to the Internet.
-After discovering that Wayne Manor is still connected to the Internet, Batman activates an emergency EMP before locating Alfred Pennyworth, Nightwing, and Tim Drake, discovering that the latter two have been infected.
+Batman locates Alfred Pennyworth, Nightwing, and Tim Drake, discovering that Nightwing and Tim have been infected.
 Batman holds the two off so Alfred can escape, but is infected in the process.

-Elsewhere, Aquaman is overwhelmed by a swarm of infected and both the Joker and Green Lantern are infected from viewing corrupted screens.
-They are respectively killed by Harley Quinn and Black Canary, with the latter receiving Jordan's power ring, later taking the name Green Canary.
-Back in Metropolis, Superman takes Lois, Superboy, and Robin to the roof of the Daily Planet and realizes that everyone inside is infected.
-Meanwhile, Batman fully transforms and is killed by Alfred.
+Elsewhere, Aquaman is overwhelmed by a swarm of infected and both the Joker and Green Lantern (Hal Jordan) are infected from viewing corrupted screens.
+Green Lantern attacks Green Arrow and Black Canary.
+Black Canary is forced to kill Jordan while defending Green Arrow and is chosen by Jordan's power ring, becoming a Green Lantern.
+In Gotham, Batman succumbs to the infection and attacks Alfred, who shoots and kills him.

-Alfred boards the Batplane heading towards Metropolis.
-Superman secures the Daily Planet by removing all the infected from the building and blocking the exits.
-He proceeds to head for Smallville, where he discovers that his father Jonathan Kent has been infected and locked in his farm's basement.
-Meanwhile, Mera is training Garth when the latter is infected after ingesting the blood of Atlantean guards, forcing the former to flee.
+Superman heads for Smallville and meets with his adopted mother Martha Kent, who informs him that Jonathan Kent has been infected.
+Superman seals Jonathan in the basement of the barn before taking Martha to safety.
+Meanwhile, Mera is training Garth when they both notice the water above Atlantis darkening with the blood of Atlantean guards Aquaman has infected or killed.
+Garth inhales some of the blood and becomes infected, but is repelled by Mera.

 In a Project Cadmus lab under Washington, D.C., Amanda Waller and Captain Atom await the return of Atom, who has entered an Anti-Living corpse to find a cure.
-However, they learn that the Atom has been infected and entered Captain Atom's body to infect his heart.
-Meanwhile, Lois Lane broadcasts a message instructing survivors to gather in Metropolis and Superman and Green Canary go to Keystone City to locate the Flash and Kid Flash.
+However, they learn that Atom has become infected and is attacking Captain Atom's body to infect him, starting with his heart.
+Learning that Captain Atom is going to explode, Superman and Wonder Woman attempt to fly him into the atmosphere, where he can detonate safely.
+However, he explodes before they can do so, devastating Washington, D.C., Metropolis, and several other major cities.